 This course provides an overview of the major intellectual, academic, emotional, behavioural, sensory and physical exceptionalities that are encountered in classroom settings.
 Course participants will learn about the challenges and joys these exceptionalities pose for teaching and learning.
 Students will also examine such topics as the identification and diagnosis of these exceptionalities and the preparation of appropriate Individualized Educational Programs (I.E.P.s).
-Through the seminar component, participants will become familiar with learners with exceptionalities through credited volunteer activities.
-This course is open only to students in the B. Ed.
-(AD) Elementary and Secondary Programs.
+Through class presentations, participants will become familiar with learners with exceptionalities.
+This course includes a one-hour lab per week in a school placement experience.